-The Company limited by guarantee is incorporated under the Corporations Act 2001 and is a Company limited by guarantee.
-As a Charity the Company is governed by the Australian Charities and Notforprofits Commission Act 2012.
+Guide Dogs Victoria (GDV) is incorporated under the Corporations Act 2001 and is a Company limited by guarantee.
+As a Charity the Company is governed by the Australian Charities and Not for profits Commission Act 2012.
 If the Company is wound up, the constitution states that each member is required to contribute a maximum of \$20 each towards meeting any outstanding liabilities of the entity.
-As at 30 June 2022, the total amount that members of the Company are liable to contribute if the Company is wound up is \$1,180 (2021: \$1,180).
+As at 30 June 2023, the total amount that members of the Company are liable to contribute if the Company is wound up is \$1,180 (2022: \$1,180).